 Eventually I gave up, but not before seeing the kite do its absolute most in the conditions.
 Light gusts of warm rising air were spilling across the wide grassed area every few minutes.

 On the way home it was a toss-up whether to even bother writing the flights up.
 As usual, I bothered :-)

 Tiny Roller's Roller Coaster Ride

-At first the little kite, just 29cm (11 1/2") from tip to tip, struggled a bit in the gusty wind-shadow of the trees.
-Despite a moderate sea breeze pumping in from the shore just a few kilometers away to the West.
+At first the little kite, just 29 cm (11 1/2 in.) from tip to tip, struggled a bit in the gusty wind-shadow of the trees.
+This was despite a moderate sea breeze pumping in from the shore just a few kilometers away to the west.

-It's amazing how well small kites on simple bridles can cope with rather brisk air - as long as enough tail is used!
-In fact, after the first flight or two on 20 meters (70 ft) or so of 20 pound Dacron line, it was necessary to dig around the kite bag for some extra tail plastic.
+It's amazing how well small kites on simple bridles can cope with rather brisk air, as long as enough tail is used!
+In fact, after the first flight or two on 20 meters (70 feet) or so of 20-pound Dacron line, it was necessary to dig around the kite bag for some extra tail plastic.

-On a much longer line now, the tiny orange Roller shot away to the right.
+On a much longer line now, the tiny orange roller shot away to the right.
 However, with some extra height, it straightened and soared way up to a very satisfying line angle.
-The long, long tail straight as an arrow in the freshest gusts.
-During lulls, the kite would descend tail-first, with the thin black ribbon behind taking on all sorts of graceful shapes.
+The long, long tail flowed out, straight as an arrow in the freshest gusts.
+During lulls, the kite would descend tail first, with the thin black ribbon behind taking on all sorts of graceful shapes.

 On more than 60 meters (200 feet) of light flying line, the 1-Skewer Roller was a delight to watch in the bright and cloudless sky.
 And that was in fast-moving air that would ground many of my larger kites!

 I can't even remember the last time this particular kite flew, but it sure was a good choice today.